 In order to recruit and maintain a stable and effective management team, our compensation committee believes it is appropriate and necessary to provide assurance of certain severance and change in control benefits approved by the compensation committee, in consultation with Radford.
-We entered into change in control and severance agreements under our Change in Control and Severance Policy (the Severance Policy) with each of our named executive officers that provide for the severance and change in control benefits described below.
+In August 2019, we entered into change in control and severance agreements under our Change in Control and Severance Policy (the Severance Policy) with each of our named executive officers (other than Dr. Chen) that provide for the severance and change in control benefits described below.